Best Yamaha digital pianos 2026: Including picks from the Arius, Clavinova, AvantGrand, and P Series

-Ask anyone on the street to name three piano manufacturers and you can almost guarantee that Yamaha will be the first one that most people think of.
-The Japanese company have been at the top of the piano tree for decades, building a reputation as producers of some of the finest acoustic pianos in the world since their debut in 1900 - the flagship Yamaha CFX concert grand retails for £140,000 and is revered by professional concert pianists the world over.
-With a pedigree like that, you'd expect them also to know a thing or two about making great digital pianos, and you'd not be wrong, with a number of distinct model ranges, including the Clavinova, Arius, Portable Grand and P-Series pianos on their roster.
+Ask anyone on the street to name three piano manufacturers, and you can almost guarantee that Yamaha will be the first one that most people think of.
+The Japanese company has been at the top of the piano tree for decades, building a reputation as producers of some of the finest acoustic pianos in the world since their debut in 1900 - the flagship Yamaha CFX concert grand retails for over £140,000 and is revered by professional concert pianists the world over.
+With a pedigree like that, you'd expect them also to know a thing or two about making great digital pianos, and you'd not be wrong, with a number of distinct model ranges, including the Clavinova, Arius, Portable Grand, and P-Series pianos on their roster.

 Best overall